intentframe/intentframe/README.md

 - **Root-capable:** We enabled a direct, root-level execution path.

 In this environment, we submitted **100 hand-crafted malicious intents** through IntentFrame as if from an already-compromised agent.

-The point of this test is **containment**, not model-refusal.
-It deliberately removes the agent model from the measurement and asks the only question that matters at the runtime boundary: *if a compromised agent submits a dangerous intent, does IntentFrame stop it before execution?*

 The attack corpus spans 11 categories: